World Chess Championship 2006: Aftermath

 Kramnik, as the winner of the match, earned the FIDE World Champion slot in the World Chess Championship 2007, an eight-player, double round-robin tournament.
 The loser of the match, Topalov, was eliminated from the 2007 World Championship cycle.
 Despite this, Topalov's manager was quoted after the match as saying "FIDE regulations allow every world champion that has lost the title to challenge the title holder.
 The total prize fund is 1.5 million dollars.
 We will find this money and will request the game to take place in Sofia.
 We will offer an exact date, 3rd of March 2007."
 When FIDE announced plans for the 2007–2009 World Championship cycle, it was confirmed that Topalov was excluded from the 2007 tournament, but he (along with Kramnik) was given special privileges for the 2008 and 2009 cycle.

 The allegations of cheating seriously damaged relations between Kramnik and Topalov.
 Nine years after the match, in 2015, Kramnik stated in an interview that he does not respect Topalov as a person and will not shake hands with him.
-As of 2017, Kramnik and Topalov still refuse to shake hands in their encounters.
-Their rival scores after 2006 are in Kramnik's favour in classical chess (+4, -3, =3 as of May 2021), and despite their rivalry, their games are still in very high quality.
-Notable games include Topalov's sacrifice 12.
-Nxf7 in Corus 2008.
+As of 2017, Kramnik and Topalov still refused to shake hands in their encounters.
+Their rival scores after 2006 are in Kramnik's favour in classical chess (+4, -3, =3 as of May 2021), and despite their rivalry, their games are still of very high quality.
+Notable games include their encounter at the 2008 Corus tournament featuring Topalov's sacrifice 12.Nxf7.